surgiie/blade-cli/README.md

 Compile and save files from the command line using Laravel's blade engine.
 ### Installation

-You may install via composer globally:
+You may install the binary via composer globally:

 `composer global require surgiie/blade-cli`